xpladev/docs/content/en/docs/develop/core-modules/slashing.md

   minHeight := signInfo.StartHeight + SignedBlocksWindow()
   maxMissed := SignedBlocksWindow() - MinSignedPerWindow()

-  // If the minimum height has been reached and the validator has missed too many
+  // If we are past the minimum height and the validator has missed too many
   // jail and slash them.
   if height > minHeight && signInfo.MissedBlocksCounter > maxMissed {
     validator := ValidatorByConsAddr(vote.Validator.Address)

     // emit events...

-    // To retrieve the stake distribution which signed the block,
+    // We need to retrieve the stake distribution which signed the block, so we
     // subtract ValidatorUpdateDelay from the block height, and subtract an
     // additional 1 since this is the LastCommit.
     //